byrnesmul/StudentPerformancePrediction/README.md

 ## Performance Evaluation

-Run all notebook cells in `StudentPerformancePrototype.ipynb` to reproduce metrics and plots, including ROC curves and grouped bar plots comparing model performance.
+Run all notebook cells in `StudentPerformance.ipynb` to reproduce metrics and plots, including ROC curves and grouped bar plots comparing model performance.

 ---